CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - Create a Compute Gallery
 - Add a VM image in the created Gallery
 - Install tools and dependencies in the VM for the Java Spring Boot Project (intellij IDE and JDK 17 or 19)
-- Generalize and create a snapshot of the VM
+- Create a snapshot of the VM
+- Generalize and capture
 - Create a new dev definition with the new Image you created
 - Delete your previous or create a new dev pool with the new Image